mdomlop/snapman/man/en/snapman.1.md

 # OPTIONS

 **-c**, **--configfile**=[*file*]:
-:    Indicates an alternative configuration file *file* rather than the default one `/etc/snapman.ini`.
+:    Uses an alternative configuration file *file* rather than the default one `/etc/snapman.ini`.

 **-s**, **--sample**
-:    Prints a sample configuration file to stdout and exit without performing any other actions.
+:    Prints a sample configuration file to stdout and exits.

 **-h**, **--help**
-:    Prints information about usage.
+:    Prints information about usage and exits.

 **-d**, **--daemon**
 :    Starts the program in daemon mode.
 In this mode `snapman` will keep in execution performing snapshots when necessary.